Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Methodology

 \subsection{Iterative Coupling of Embedder and Bag Classifier in ICMIL}

-The general idea of ICMIL is shown in Fig.~\ref{general_idea}, which follows an Expectation-Maximization (EM) pattern.
-EM has been used with MIL in some previous works \cite{luo2020weakly,liu2022multiple,wang2017instance}, but it was only treated as an assisting tool for aiding the training of either $g(x)$ or $f(x)$ in the traditional MIL pipelines.
-In contrast, we are the first to consider the optimization of the entire MIL pipeline as an EM alike problem, utilizing EM for coupling $g(x)$ and $f(x)$ together iteratively.
-To begin with, we first employ a traditional approach to train a bag-level classifier $f(x)$ on a given dataset, with patch embeddings generated by a fixed ResNet50 \cite{resnet} pre-trained on ImageNet \cite{imagenet} (step \textcircled{1} in Fig.\ref{general_idea}).
-Subsequently, this $f(x)$ is considered as the initialization of a hidden instance classifer $f'(x)$, generating pseudo-labels for each instance-level representation.
-This operation is feasible when the bag-level representations aggregated by $a(x)$ are in the same hidden space as the instance representations'.
-Luckily, most aggregation methods (e.g., max pooling, attention-based) satisfy this condition since they essentially make linear combinations of instance-level representations.
+The general idea of ICMIL is shown in Fig.~\ref{general_idea}, which is inspired by the Expectation-Maximization (EM) algorithm.
+EM has been used with MIL in some previous works \cite{luo2020weakly,liu2022multiple,wang2017instance}, but it was only treated as an assisting tool for aiding the training of either $g(\cdot)$ or $f(\cdot)$ in the traditional MIL pipelines.
+In contrast, we are the first to consider the optimization of the entire MIL pipeline as an EM alike problem, utilizing EM for coupling $g(\cdot)$ and $f(\cdot)$ together iteratively.
+To begin with, we first employ a traditional approach to train a bag-level classifier $f(\cdot)$ on a given dataset, with patch embeddings generated by a fixed ResNet50 \cite{resnet} pre-trained on ImageNet \cite{imagenet} (step \textcircled{1} in Fig.\ref{general_idea}).
+Subsequently, this $f(\cdot)$ is considered as the initialization of a hidden instance classifer $f'(\cdot)$, generating pseudo-labels for each instance-level representation.
+This operation is feasible when the bag-level representations aggregated by $a(\cdot)$ are in the same hidden space as the instance representations, and most aggregation methods (e.g., max pooling, attention-based) satisfy this condition since they essentially make linear combinations of instance-level representations.

-Next, we freeze the weights of $f(x)$ and fine-tune $g(x)$ with the generated pseudo-labels (step \textcircled{2} in Fig.~\ref{general_idea}), of which the detailed implementation is presented in Section~\ref{tsfinetuning}.
-After this, $g(x)$ is fine-tuned for the specific WSI dataset, which allows it to generate improved representations for each instance, thereby enhancing the performance of $f(x)$.
-Moreover, with the better $f(x)$, we can use the iterative coupling technique again, resulting in further performance gains and mitigation to the distribution inconsistencies between instance- and bag-level embeddings.
+Next, we freeze the weights of $f(\cdot)$ and fine-tune $g(\cdot)$ with the generated pseudo-labels (step \textcircled{2} in Fig.~\ref{general_idea}), of which the detailed implementation is presented in Section~\ref{tsfinetuning}.
+After this, $g(\cdot)$ is fine-tuned for the specific WSI dataset, which allows it to generate improved representations for each instance, thereby enhancing the performance of $f(\cdot)$.
+Moreover, with a better $f(\cdot)$, we can use the iterative coupling technique again, resulting in further performance gains and mitigation to the distribution inconsistencies between instance- and bag-level embeddings.